Asynchronousx/CLIPCap-XAI/README.md

-    plot.py           # Helpers to render individual and combined Grad-CAM overlays summarizer.py     # Synthesize a natural caption from top caption-probability pairs launch.py           # Gradio app for interactive captioning + Grad-CAM visualization on Web Interfaces vlm_train.py        # Train Script: preprocess dataset and train the VLM vlm_predict.py      # Test script: load VLM checkpoint and run captioning + visualizations clip_predict.py     # Test script: CLIP-only demo (after training, for quick checks)
+    plot.py           # Helpers to render individual and combined Grad-CAM overlays summarizer.py     # Synthesize a natural caption from top caption-probability pairs launch.py           # Gradio app for interactive captioning + Grad-CAM visualization on Web Interfaces visualize.py        # File in which the entire Pipeline is tested and processed (basically, the what launch does but iterative) vlm_train.py        # Train Script: preprocess dataset and train the VLM vlm_predict.py      # Test script: load VLM checkpoint and run captioning + visualizations clip_predict.py     # Test script: CLIP-only demo (after training, for quick checks)